 Whenever you think of studying computer science, what comes to your mind?
 If you are like the majority, you will just imagine a person coding in a room with limited or poor lighting.
-Some even think the study of computer science is about some robust numbers and mathematics; however, there are many things you never knew about computer science (all these all surprise you in the context).
+Some even think the study of computer science is about some robust numbers and mathematics; however, there are many things you never knew about computer science (all these surprise you in the context).

 For starters, computer scientists often focus more on theory, whereas computer engineers focus on hardware and developers on software.
 However, computer science is a big umbrella with a lot of subjects and career possibilities underneath it.

-Get Up to $100,000 Student Loan for Your Master in US or Canada - See if you are eligible
+Get Up to $100,000 Student Loan for Your Master in US or Canada - Apply before 31 December 2024 to get as low as 9.99% interest rate

 When it comes to working in tech, there are a lot of misconceptions.
 Some people think it’s like a closed-door community, where only sure folks can make it.

 All kinds of people—from different ages, backgrounds, parts of the world, etc.—can be found in the tech industry.
-And making the switch into a tech career is a lot easier than most realize.
+And making the switch to a tech career is a lot easier than most realize.
 People are doing it every day.
 Sure, it may not be secure.
 But it’s certainly doable.

 Below, are 15 things you didn’t know about computer science